 Meanwhile, López’s friends and family are at a loss to explain why she was targeted.

 Since 2020, she’s been carrying out relief work in poor communities, for which she was honored as one of Venezuela’s “100 Protagonist Women” by the Netherlands’ Embassy in Caracas.
-The work is strictly humanitarian and López doesn’t belong to any political movement.
+The work is strictly humanitarian, and López doesn’t belong to any political movement.

-Her social media profile is similarly void of any anti-government content, consisting mainly of whimsical drawings of butterflies, poems she penned and pictures of beaches and sand dunes from her travels across Venezuela.
+Her social media profile is void of any anti-government content, consisting mainly of whimsical drawings of butterflies, poems she penned and pictures of beaches and sand dunes from her travels across Venezuela.

 The two were looking forward to catching up after a long separation and a difficult year for López, whose family is struggling financially.
 She worries that her friend, who takes medicine for diabetes, is suffering in prison without knowing what led to the nightmare.

-“It was going to be her first trip outside Venezuela,” said Ramirez in a phone interview.
+“It was going to be her first trip outside Venezuela,” Ramirez said in a phone interview.
 “I’m still waiting for her.”

 Goodman reported from Miami.